-For Christmas, my son wrote me a letter recognizing my difficult year.
+For Christmas, my son wrote me a letter recognizing our difficult year.
 Keith wrote it with his therapist, who helped edit from three pages to one.
 Perhaps it was a therapy exercise.
 I don’t care if it was an English class assignment, because

 The letter is framed in my office.